cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 }
 ```

-In order for `@cypress/code-coverage` plugin to know that it should request the backend coverage, add the new endpoint to the `cypress.json` environment settings under `env.codeCoverage.url` key.
-For example, if the application backend is running at port 3000 and we are using the default "GET /__coverage__" endpoint, set the following:
+In order for the `@cypress/code-coverage` plugin to know that it should request the back end coverage, add the new endpoint to the `cypress.json` environment settings under `env.codeCoverage.url` key.
+For example, if the application back end is running at port 3000 and we are using the default "GET /__coverage__" endpoint, set the following:

 ```json
 {